gravitational/careers/challenges/systems-intern/challenge.md

 Here is a great question to ask:

-> Is it OK to discard the output of a process that exceeds a predefined
+> Is it OK to pre-generate secret data and put the secrets in the repository
-> hardcoded value?.
+> for a proof of concept?
+I will add a note that we will auto-generate secrets
+> in the future.

 It demonstrates that you thought about this problem domain, recognize the trade off and are saving you and the team time by not implementing it.